-1. Don’t forget sun protection
+1. Sun protection

-Always pack strong SPF50 sunblock, a protective sun hat like the Tilley T5MO, and good quality sunglasses with polarised lenses.
+Always pack strong SPF50 sunblock, a protective sun hat like the Tilley T5MO (opens in new tab), and good quality sunglasses with polarised lenses.
 That applies whether you’re visiting the Caribbean or going on an Arctic cruise; any sunlight is magnified by water, and you’re going to be surrounded by a lot of it.

-It’s also possible to buy travel clothes made with fabrics that boast built-in sun projection, such as the Columbia Silver Ridge Long Sleeve Shirt.
+It’s also possible to buy travel clothes made with fabrics that boast built-in sun projection, such as the Columbia Silver Ridge Long Sleeve Shirt (opens in new tab).

 - These are the best sun creams

 - These are the best sun glasses